 What does this have to do with sponsorship?
 A lot.

-Some sponsors receive hundreds of sponsorship proposals for every one that they actually consider.
+Some sponsors receive hundreds, or even thousands, of sponsorship proposals for every one that they actually consider.
 Most of them aren’t good matches for their needs, but a lot of them could have some scope, if they were presented in a way that showcased the real opportunity for the sponsor.

-So, on behalf of frustrated sponsors everywhere, the rejection letter they wish they could send:
+So, on behalf of frustrated sponsors everywhere, here’s the rejection letter they wish they could send: